 Dizziness When Standing

 Most of us have an occasion when we’ve stood up too quickly and experienced a brief period of dizziness, wooziness, or lightheadedness.
 This occasional sensation can be disorienting and scary but is usually not related to a serious health condition.
-However, if your dizziness is frequent or occurs when you are lying down or walking, physiotherapy can be a valuable treatment option.
+However, if your dizziness is frequent or occurs when you are lying down or walking, physical therapy can be a valuable treatment option.

 Vertigo is often used interchangeably with dizziness, but they are actually different sensations.
 Vertigo causes you to feel like you or the room you are in is spinning.
 Kids spinning on tire swings are likely to feel vertigo when they are done, and adults may experience vertigo if they’ve consumed too much alcohol.